3D textiles: Dresses

 Though very expensive, the 3D printer also printed a dress.
 Dita Von Teese wore a 3D printed gown with a fibonacci sequence that was designed by Michael Schmidt and the architect, Francis Bitonti.

+Bags and Pouches

+3D printing is increasingly utilized in the design and production of bags and pouches.
+Notable examples include XYZBAG, an Italian brand specializing in personalized 3D-printed bags, and JK3D, a company fabricating various 3D-printed products.
+ASTERYAM, a US-based startup, focuses on creating unique pouches and bags using 3D-printed chainmail fabric.

 Auxetic textiles

 Auxetic materials are materials which expand when stretched.
 They have the ability to be thicker when stretched.
 Fibers, yarns, and fabrics with auxetic properties are known as auxetic textiles.
 There are certain types of needle-punched nonwovens.
 3D printers are also helpful in making auxetic materials for textiles.
 These fabrics have advanced properties that are useful in making various composite materials and high-performance applications.